Father of Asahd: Controversy

 On June 5, 2019, sources reported DJ Khaled was fuming at his label after Father of Asahd failed to debut at the top of the Billboard 200.
-He reportedly blamed his label chiefs for not understanding streaming services and bundle deals, in connection with an estimated 100,000 downloads of his album that were sold through a bundle deal with an energy drink that weren't included in his sales by Billboard.
-Father of Asahd debuted behind American rapper and record producer Tyler, the Creator's fifth studio album, Igor.
+Father of Asahd debuted behind American rapper and record producer Tyler, the Creator's sixth studio album, Igor.

 On June 6, DJ Khaled posted a now-deleted video on his Instagram page that many believe was aimed at Tyler, the Creator after his album beat out Father of Asahd for the number one spot on the Billboard charts.
 In the video, Khaled stated, "Here's the thing, I make albums so people can play it.
 And you actually hear it.
 You know, driving your car you hear another car playing it.
 Go to the barber shop, you hear them playing it.
 You know, turn the radio on, and you hear them playing it.
 It's playing everywhere - it's called great music.
 It's called albums that you actually hear the songs.
 Not no mysterious shit, and you never hear it."
 Many people took the "mysterious shit" line to be about Tyler, who responded on Twitter when a follower told him, "Wow doin pretty good for some mysterious shit."
 Tyler told the follower, "yeah i am, IGOR OUT NOW."

-On June 10, sources reported DJ Khaled was planning a "monster lawsuit" against Billboard, alleging the organization unfairly disqualified more than 100,000 sales of Father of Asahd from the No. 1 spot.